github/developer.github.com/content/v3/issues.md

 `title`|`string` | **Required**.
 The title of the issue.
 `body`|`string` | The contents of the issue.
 `assignee`|`string` | Login for the user that this issue should be assigned to. _NOTE: Only users with push access can set the assignee for new issues.
 The assignee is silently dropped otherwise._
-`milestone`|`number` | Milestone to associate this issue with. _NOTE: Only users with push access can set the milestone for new issues.
+`milestone`|`number` | Milestone to associate this issue with or null to remove current. _NOTE: Only users with push access can set the milestone for new issues.
 The milestone is silently dropped otherwise._
 `labels`|`array` of `strings` | Labels to associate with this issue. _NOTE: Only users with push access can set labels for new issues.
 Labels are silently dropped otherwise._

 #### Example